Questions? 503.552.1660 / Toll-free 877.669.8737 or firstname.lastname@example.org

 Medicinal herbs do not always have to be taken in pill, powder or concentrated form.
 Learn how to incorporate herbs into everyday meals to support health, gain an understanding of the basics of botanical medicine, and discover which herbs are best suited to culinary use.

-Vegan diets are plant-based, and include fruits, vegetables, whole grains, legumes, seeds and nuts.
+Vegan diets are plant-based and include fruits, vegetables, whole grains, legumes, seeds and nuts.
 A vegan lifestyle choice is becoming more popular for people trying to lower cholesterol or control obesity.
-This hands-on course will teach students to develop healthy and delicious vegan menu plans as they help their future clients transition to veganism.
+This hands-on course will teach students to develop healthy and delicious vegan menu plans as they support their future clients’ transition to veganism.

 Have you ever wondered if your diet affects your genes?
 Or whether your genes affect what you can eat?
 Students in this course will examine the relationship between genetics, metabolism and diet.
 Topics include how diet can affect epigenetic patterns and gene expression, how our metabolic response to food has been shaped by genetic variation, and how our health is impacted by the interplay of genetics and diet.
 Students will also consider the utility of using genetic information to make dietary choices.

-Explores the interconnections of cultural forces that influence what, when, where and how we eat.
-Organized around critical analysis and discussion of why and how these cultural forces are successful in developing and reinforcing personal food choices.
-Uses historical, anthropological and literary sources as well as contemporary writing and films on the politics and socioeconomics of food.
+Explore the interconnections of cultural forces that influence what, when, where and how we eat.
+This course is organized around critical analysis and discussion of why and how these cultural forces are successful in developing and reinforcing personal food choices; based on historical, anthropological and literary sources, as well as contemporary writing and films on the politics and socioeconomics of food.

 The course examines how bioactive compounds in foods can influence human metabolism and biochemistry.
 Foods with anti-inflammatory, healing and nourishing properties will be covered.
 Following the course, students will be able to identify specific foods that can be utilized to support health and prevent disease.

 GSN 568E – Healing Foods II Practicum (2 credits)